-The transplant programs at Stanford Hospital & Clinics have earned a number of distinctions, including outstanding outcomes for both patient and graft survival.
-We have long been at the forefront in the field of transplantation and home to both the first adult heart transplant in the US and the first heart-lung transplant in the world.
+Leaders in the field: We have long been at the forefront in the field of transplantation.
+Stanford is home to both the first adult heart transplant in the U.S. and the first heart-lung transplant in the world.

 Clinical trials are research studies that evaluate a new medical approach, device, drug, or other treatment.
-As a Stanford Hospital & Clinics patient, you have access to the latest, advanced clinical trials.
+As a Stanford Health Care patient, you may have access to the latest, advanced clinical trials.

 Open trials refer to studies currently accepting participants.
 Closed trials are not currently enrolling, but may open in the future.

-Stanford Hospital & Clinics provides comprehensive services to refer and track patients, as well as provides the latest information and news for physicians and office staff.
-For help with all referral needs and questions visit Referring Physicians.
+Stanford Health Care provides comprehensive services to refer and track patients, as well as the latest information and news for physicians and office staff.
+For help with all referral needs and questions, visit Referring Physicians.